A Collection: Greatest Hits...and More

-A Collection: Greatest Hits...and More is the third greatest hits album recorded by American vocalist Barbra Streisand.
-It was released on October 3, 1989 by Columbia Records.
+A Collection: Greatest Hits...and More is the fourth greatest hits album recorded by American vocalist Barbra Streisand.
+It was released on October 3, 1989, by Columbia Records.
 The compilation features ten songs from Streisand's career, dating from 1975 to 1988, plus two previously unreleased songs: "We're Not Makin' Love Anymore" was released as the album's lead single on September 14, 1989, and "Someone That I Used to Love" was distributed as the second and final one in 1989.
 Both singles charted on several record charts internationally.

 The compilation was executively produced by Streisand, Charles Koppelman, and Peter Matz.
 A Collection: Greatest Hits...and More was criticized by critics for being yet another greatest hits album from Streisand.
 Commercially, it reached number 26 on the Billboard 200 in the United States and topped the charts in both Norway and Sweden.
 It would later be certified for significant sales in eight countries, including in the United States where 2,000,000 copies were shipped.